-1. No single security shall comprise more than 5% of the portfolio's overall allocation after accounting for price appreciation, except for any U.S. Treasury or

-- U.S. agency security, which may comprise no more than 10% of the portfolio's overall allocation after accounting for price appreciation. - 2.
+- 1. No single security shall comprise more than 5% of the portfolio's overall allocation after accounting for price appreciation, except for any U.S. Treasury or U.S. agency security, which may comprise no more than 10% of the portfolio's overall allocation after accounting for price appreciation. - 2.
 Up to 30% of the market value of the portfolio may be invested in securities with a credit rating below investment grade.
 A security shall be constituted below investment grade if it is rated by any one of the following credit agencies below the following: BBB- by Standard & Poor's, Baa3 by Moody's, or BBB- by Fitch may be purchased. - 3.
-The average quality of the overall portfolio should be no less than B+ rated by two out of the three following credit agencies: Moody's, Standard & Poor's, and Fitch.
-The Investment Manager shall notify the Investment Staff and the Investment Consultant promptly if the average portfolio quality falls below B+. - 4.
-Up to 25% of the market value of the portfolio may be invested in Non-U.S. dollar securities. - 5.
+The average quality of the overall portfolio should be no less than A- rated by two out of the three following credit agencies: Moody's, Standard & Poor's, and Fitch.
+The Investment Manager shall notify the Investment Staff and the Investment Consultant promptly if the average portfolio quality falls below A-.

+- 4. Up to 25% of the market value of the portfolio may be invested in Non-U.S. dollar securities. - 5.
 Emerging market debt (defined using the World Bank definition, which is based on GNP per capita) is limited to 10% of portfolio market value. - 6.
 The aggregate position in all Rule 144A securities shall comprise no more than 20% of the portfolio's market value.
 Preference shares and hybrid capital securities of any type are limited to 15% of the market value of the portfolio. - 7.
 The average duration of the portfolio is not to vary more than +/-30% of the duration of the appropriate benchmark index (see Addendum A). - 8.
+The Investment Manager has the ability to invest in up to 30% in out of benchmark sectors, not to exceed the limits as specified above. - 9.
 The Investment Manager may hold up to 5% of its portfolio in a money market and/or cash.
 The only exception to this rule is during trading activity, which can only be maintained for short time periods, i.e. less than 60 days.
 Should an Investment Manager need to maintain cash levels exceeding the 5% guideline for a longer period of time, the Investment Manager must notify Investment Staff promptly and in writing.
-Failure to do so may trigger immediate compliance action. - 9.
-The Investment Manager has the ability to invest in up to 30% in out of benchmark sectors, not to exceed the limits as specified above.
+Failure to do so may trigger immediate compliance action.